linkeddatacenter/geocodit/README.md

 The geocodit API enpoint will be available at <your server ip or FQDN>/api (e.g. http://geocodit.linkeddata.center/api)

 **Usage:**
-- geocode?q=*address*[& profile=cost|quality] : returns address geolocation using a gecoding profile optimization(default: cost).
+- geocode?q=*address*[& trust=*trust_profile*] : returns address geolocation using a gecoding profile optimization(default: cost).
 - benchmark?q=*address* : compare the results of all supported geocoders.

+Available trust profiles:
+- **geocodit** (default): search kb, if address not found fall backs on open street map enriching results with istat codes
+- **ms**: try bing maps first, if no results try search KB
+- **google**: try google  maps first, if no results try search KB
+- **osm**: try open street map first, if no results try search KB
+- **all**: try google maps first, then bing maps, then open street map, then if still no results try search KB

+**Note**:
+- google and microsoft have license restrictions and costs associated to the services.
+To use them you must setup proper credentiani in geocodit.ini config file
+- open street map requires at least a penality for one second between subsequent calls.
+This penality is automatically added to avoid to be banned

 ### Using geocodit gateways

 The geocodit gateways will be available at <your server ip or FQDN>/gw/{*gateway name*} (e.g. http://geocodit.linkeddata.center/gw/).
 The list of available gateways is available as Void catalog if you do not specify any specific gateway.

 All gateways stream a three star resource as a RDF turtle resource.
-Data are elaborated in real time and cached for one day.
+Data are transfrmed in real time [ TBD: and cached for one day].

 ## License and Authors